On this page

 Copyright basics - Licences

-- The Copibec licence with Quebec universities (CREPUQ) regulates the creation and distribution of course packs, which is the production of multiple copies of works for teaching.
+- The Copibec licence with the majority of Quebec universities regulates the creation and distribution of course packs, which is the production of multiple copies of works for teaching.
 The licence specifies limitations on what can be reproduced (such as number of pages, percentage of total work, type of work) and the payment of royalty fees.
-For more information on the licence, see the Concordia Policy on Copyright Compliance (PDF), section 6.
-For information on the creation of course packs, see the Concordia Bookstore Web site.
+For more information on the licence, see the Concordia Policy on Copyright Compliance, section 6.
+For information on the creation of course packs, see the University Bookstore website.

 - Most of the databases available through the library have licences that govern use and reproduction of their contents.
 For instance, some database licences allow sending full-text journal articles to oneself by e-mail, others do not.
 Most of the licenses limit the usage of the database to non-commercial purposes.
 If you are uncertain about using one of the Libraries' databases, please consult a librarian.